Soba Noodle Soup

 1. Cook soba noodles separately, rinse, set aside

-2. In a pot, gently warm sesame oil + ginger (no browning)
+2. In a saucepan, gently warm sesame oil + ginger (no browning)

 Toppings